aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 npm run build
 ```

-This will install the necessary CDK, this example's dependencies, and then build your TypeScript files and your CloudFormation template.
+This will install the necessary CDK, dependencies, build your TypeScript files and CloudFormation template.

-## Deploy

-Run below to deploy / redeploy this Stack to your AWS Account.
+Next, deploy the 2 Stacks to your AWS Account.
 ```
 cdk deploy --all
 ```